Help Manage Carp in Long Lake Creek Watershed!

 Alarming Levels of Carp:

-Last year, funds raised from friends and members supported implementation of Phase One of a 3-year radio tagging and carp tracking study to identify migration patterns and estimate the population size.
+In 2021, funds raised from friends and members supported implementation of Phase 2 of our efforts to identify migration patterns within the watershed and estimate the population size falong with removal of carp from Long Lake.

 Those population estimates are now coming in… and the news is alarming.

-We could install fish barriers (carp dams) to decrease the movement of carp within the watershed.
+Install fish barriers (carp dams) to further decrease the movement of carp within the watershed.

 You can help!